Current Programs and Projects

 Greening My Plate

-Events organized by the 'Greening My Plate Gang', a coalition of non-profits and individuals.
+A series of events in spring are organized by the 'Greening My Plate Gang', a coalition of non-profits and individuals.
 This coalition is dedicated to improving the economic and personal health of our community by encouraging the consumption of fresh, locally produced food.
-Click below to learn more about 2015's Greening My Plate Month and our Partner Organizations
+BRWIA is one of the core member organizations and hosts the website where the events are posted.

 High Country Food Hub